 One of the biggest challenges for new parents is finding affordable quality child care so their family can return to school or work.
-Greenville First Steps and the United Way of Greenville County provide resources to help families overcome this barrier, reducing the number of those who resort to low cost, often unsafe, options for their children.
+Greenville First Steps, the United Way of Greenville County, and Greenville Health System's Healthy Greenville 2036 provide resources to help families overcome this barrier, reducing the number of those who resort to low cost, often unsafe, options for their children.

 The scholarship program provides childcare vouchers to teenage parents and young working families so that they can enroll their child in a safe, nurturing environment.
 Since 2010, over 500 families have participated in the program and nearly $2.7 million in scholarship funds have been awarded.

-Funding priorities include teen parents who are currently enrolled in Greenville County Public Schools, participants in the Greenville Nurse Family Partnership program, and low-income families who plan to return to work.Center Locations More than 20 providers have been approved as centers for the Greenville First Steps’ childcare scholarships.
+Funding priorities include teen parents who are currently enrolled in Greenville County Public Schools, participants in the Greenville Nurse Family Partnership program, and parents enrolled in an approved workforce development program.Center Locations More than 20 providers have been approved as centers for the Greenville First Steps' childcare scholarships.
 At this time there is a waiting list, but we encourage families to apply both to be part of a center and for a scholarship.
 For the instructions to apply and a full list and a map of the centers, please CLICK HERE.

 To learn more about this proven program, visit the Nurse Family Partnership National Service Office website here.